-Avid Studio review
+Avid Studio for iPad review

 With Avid setting its sights on the tablet computing market, you can bet editing video on such devices is starting to be taken seriously.
 You won’t, however, be able to work with many video formats since the iPad supports just a limited few, but you’re able to work with any clip recorded with an iPod touch, iPhone or even iPad 2 without any problems, mixing them all up together into a project.

 Working with Avid Studio is straightforward for the most part.
 All clips stored on your iPad are at your disposal.
 Select one, choose which part of it you want to use and drag it to your project, which is split into a Storyboard (consisting of square icons representing each clip) and a Timeline (where a clip’s duration is displayed).
 You can also work with up to three audio layers to add sound effects or background music.

 Your choice of transition is meagre: there are just two.
 With titles you can change the text’s colour, size and font; even rotate and reposition it on the screen.
 If you need to alter a clip, you can use the clunky Precision Trimmer or just tap and drag a selected clip’s yellow handles directly in the Timeline.